sqlpad/sqlpad/docs/configuration.md

 ## samlDefaultRole

 Default role to assign user created when `samlAutoSignUp` is turned on.
-By default this is an empty-string and not used, expecting a role to be provided via header-mapping.
+Accepted values are `editor` and `admin`.
+Default value is `editor`.

 - Key: `samlDefaultRole`
 - Env: `SQLPAD_SAML_DEFAULT_ROLE`